openvinotoolkit/model_server/docs/docker_container.md

   --model_path MODEL_PATH
                         absolute path to model,as in tf serving --batch_size BATCH_SIZE
-                        sets models batchsize, int value or auto --shape SHAPE
-                        sets models shape (model must support reshaping).
+                        sets models batchsize, int value or auto.
+This parameter will be ignored if shape is set --shape SHAPE         sets models shape (model must support reshaping).
 If set, batch_size parameter is ignored.
-  --model_version_policy MODEL_VERSION_POLICY
-                        sets model version policy for model --port PORT           gRPC server port
+  --port PORT           gRPC server port
+  --rest_port REST_PORT
-  --rest_port PORT      REST server port, the REST server will not be started if rest_port is blank or set to 0
+                        REST server port, the REST server will not be started if rest_port is blank or set to 0 --model_version_policy MODEL_VERSION_POLICY
+                        model version policy
+  --grpc_workers GRPC_WORKERS
+                        Number of workers in gRPC server --rest_workers REST_WORKERS
+                        Number of workers in REST server - has no effect if rest port not set
+  --nireq NIREQ         Number of infer requests for model --target_device TARGET_DEVICE
+                        Device to load model to, default-CPU --network_config NETWORK_CONFIG
+                        Map of (param:value) pairs defining network
+                        configuration

 ```